guilimberg/guilimberg.github.io/_pages/outreach.md

   - /outreach.html
 ---

 I am deeply involved in promoting science communication and increasing engagement in astronomy and science more broadly for both students and member of the general public.
-For my efforts, I was recognized as an <a href="https://aas.org/education/roster-aas-astronomy-ambassadors" style="text-decoration: none">AAS Astronomy Ambassador</a>.
+For my efforts, I was recognized as an <a href="https://aas.org/education/roster-aas-astronomy-ambassadors" style="text-decoration: none">AAS Astronomy Ambassador</a>, where I received additional training to augment the impact and reach of my outreach efforts.

 <h2>Increasing Access and Promoting Student and Public Engagement</h2>